 This is measured with the Largest Contentful Paint (LCP), a metric for how long it takes for a page to load from a user’s perspective.

 It is not about the whole page but about the time it takes for the largest part of the content shown on the screen.

 A lot of different things, but these are the most common:

 The server performance and infrastructure of your hosting provider may affect your score.
 Switching providers might be a good idea (but make sure that you ruled out other factors).

 - The backend of your website.

-If your content management system needs to do a lot of different or complex things before it can send the page to the user, it will affect your score.
+If your content management system needs to do many different or complex things before sending the page to the user, it will affect your score.

 ‘Flat’ HTML sites perform faster than pages with dynamic data.

 You probably have some plugins and scripts in place that do a lot of fancy stuff for you, ranging from analytics to showing ads to sharing on social media.